Marianne Ihlen: Leonard Cohen

-The Karmann Ghia had survived Amlin’s crash practically undamaged.
-It had been registered in Ihlen’s name, but there was a need for it to be returned to Norway in order to avoid having to pay import duties, which Ihlen would struggle to pay.
+The Karmann Ghia had survived Amlin's crash practically undamaged.
+It had been registered in Ihlen's name, but there was a need for it to be returned to Norway in order to avoid having to pay import duties, which Ihlen would struggle to pay.
 She was reluctant to make the long journey with her son.
-As Cohen’s money was running out and he needed to return to Canada to make some more, he offered to accompany her, before continuing across the Atlantic.
+As Cohen's money was running out and he needed to return to Canada to make some more, he offered to accompany her, before continuing across the Atlantic.
 Plans changed when by chance Ihlen came across some SAS Norwegian aircrew while they were relaxing in Hydra.
-Believing them to be trustworthy, she impulsively asked if they would take her six month son back to his grandmother in Oslo, rather than him having to endure a long drive across Europe.
-They agreed and in August a few days later Ihlen and Cohen delivered the baby to the aircrew at Athens airport.
+Believing them to be trustworthy, she impulsively asked if they would take her six-month son back to his grandmother in Oslo, rather than him having to endure a long drive across Europe.
+They agreed and a few days later in August Ihlen and Cohen delivered the baby to the aircrew at Athens airport.

 After receiving a telegram from her mother that her son had arrived safely, Ihlen and Cohen returned to Hydra where in September of that year, having received an inheritance from his grandmother, Cohen purchased a whitewashed L-shaped house for US$1,500.
-Ihlen divided her time between her house and Cohen’s, though they took small breaks to explore the mainland together.
+Ihlen divided her time between her house and Cohen's, though they took small breaks to explore the mainland together.
 In November 1960 Ihlen and Cohen drove to Norway, exploring Europe as they went.
 Cohen then travelled on from Oslo to Canada.